IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 <!--
 - If you can live with tooling not being complete, rough edges -> yes
-- Otherwise okay to hold off a bit
+- Otherwise okay to hold off until recommended
-  - At least you know it's coming now
+  - At least you know it's coming now, and why
 - Personally: I'm super productive with template tags/TypeScript/Glint and it's my go-to choice when starting new apps -->